Current Trends in Deep Learning for Earth Observation: An Open-source Benchmark Arena for Image Classification: Introduction

 The results, summarized in Figure~\ref{fig:overivew}, show that many of the current state-of-the-art architectures for vision tasks can lead to decent predictive performance when applied to EO image classification tasks.
-While training models from scratch, leads to satisfactory performance in some cases, fine-tuning pre-trained models on each dataset leads to the best performance.
-We observed this in (almost) all cases, regardless of dataset properties, type of the classification tasks, or the model architecture.
+While, in some cases, training models from scratch can lead to satisfactory performance, using pre-trained models and fine-tuning them on each dataset leads to the best performance overall.
+We observed this in all cases, regardless of the dataset properties, the type of classification tasks, or the model architecture.
 We found more considerable performance gains on tasks from smaller datasets, which, as expected, benefited more from the pre-training process than models trained on larger datasets.
-In terms of model architectures, our experiments showed that the Vision Transformer~\cite{dosovitskiy2020image} and DenseNet~\cite{huang2017densely} models, were generally able to achieve the best performance, with the latter requiring twice the training time.
+In terms of model architectures, our experiments showed that pre-trained Transformer models, i.e. both Vision Transformer~\citep{dosovitskiy2020image} and Swin Transformer~\citep{ze2022swinv2} models, were, in general, able to achieve the best performance.
+Specifically, Vision Transformer models showed the best performance on various multi-classification tasks, while Swin Transformer models led to much better performance on multi-label tasks, albeit at the cost of much longer training time.
 Throughout the paper, we further evidence and discuss these findings.

-In summary, we make several contributions in this paper.
-In particular, we: \begin{itemize} \item We introduce AiTLAS:Benchmark Arena, an open-source benchmark framework that allows standardized evaluation of machine learning models for Earth Observation (EO) applications; \item We provide study-design principles for training and evaluating state-of-the-art deep learning models on various supervised EO image classification tasks from 22 datasets with different size and properties; \item We implement and benchmark more than 400 models stemming from 9 state-of-the-art architectures, including models trained from scratch as well as their pre-trained variants; \item We provide an open-source access to all of the experimental details, including trained models, dataset details, train/evaluation configurations and detailed performance scores. \end{itemize}
+In summary, in this paper, we make several contributions.
+Specifically, we: \begin{itemize} \itemsep0em \item Introduce \emph{AiTLAS: Benchmark Arena} -- an open-source benchmark suite that enables standardized evaluation of machine learning models for Earth Observation (EO) applications; \item Provide study-design principles for training and evaluating state-of-the-art deep learning models on various supervised EO image classification tasks from 22 datasets with different sizes and properties; \item Implement and benchmark more than 500 models stemming from 10 state-of-the-art architectures, including models trained from scratch and their pre-trained variants; \item Investigate models' generalization abilities to unseen in-domain datasets; \item Evaluate different pre-training strategies that relate to pre-training models from in-domain EO datasets and investigate their effect on the downstream predictive performance; \item Discuss common issues that typically affect the models' performance, specifically in the context of EO tasks. \item Provide open-source access to all experimental details, including trained models, dataset details, train/evaluation configurations, and detailed performance scores. \end{itemize}